E-commerce

 • More consistency between the promise and the actual service.

-In other words, e-commerce helps retention because it makes it possible to solve some problems before they become reasons to leave.
+In other words, e-commerce helps customer loyalty because it makes it possible to solve part of the problems before they become reasons for leaving.

 E-commerce data enables better retention segmentation

-E-commerce also helps with customer retention because it allows customer segmentation with greater precision.
+E-commerce also helps retention because it makes it possible to segment customers more precisely.
 Instead of treating everyone the same, the brand can distinguish new customers, repeat customers, high-value customers, profiles at risk of becoming inactive, buyers of consumable products, or segments that are highly sensitive to support.

 Why segmentation is decisive

 Not all customers need the same message or the same lever.
-Some need reassurance to make a second purchase.
+Some need reassurance for a second purchase.
 Others mainly need a replenishment reminder.
 Still others expect recognition of their status or exclusive benefits.

 The structural benefit of digital

-This segmented reading is much easier when behaviors are captured in the same store, the same CRM, or the same analytics environment.
+This segmented view is much easier when behaviors are captured in a single store, a single CRM, or a single analytics environment.
 Shopify, for example, provides customer reports that help distinguish new and repeat customers and better manage the relationship.

-You can also track cohorts over time to see whether customers acquired during a given period return better or worse than earlier ones.
+You can also track cohorts over time to see whether customers acquired during a given period come back better or worse than previous ones.
 This view makes retention actions much more concrete.

-Customer retention therefore gains precision: no longer do you send a general action; you address a more targeted need.
+Retention therefore becomes more precise: instead of sending a general action, you address a more targeted need.

-E-commerce helps link retention, conversion, and lifetime value
+E-commerce helps connect retention, conversion, and lifetime value

 One of the strongest benefits of e-commerce is its ability to connect several issues that, on paper, seem distinct: conversion, support, retention, average order value, purchase frequency, and LTV.
 In a well-instrumented online store, these dimensions can be read together.